 This Article seeks to fill that gap.
 After isolating the stark choice hypothesis, the Article unpacks and challenges the assumptions that drive it.
 There is no clear constraint that forces a choice between internal and external reforms, and there are good reasons to believe that an internal strategy is more likely to generate valuable change.
 Internal reforms can also lay the groundwork for external reforms, as corporations cease to resist or even actively support new regulations.
 Analyzing these dynamics can yield new insights into efforts to improve corporate outcomes on issues like racial justice and climate change.

-Kovval, Aneil, "Stark Choices for Corporate Reform" (2022).
-Public Law and Legal Theory Working Papers.
-723.
+Aneil Kovvali, "Stark Choices for Corporate Reform", Public Law and Legal Theory Working Paper Series, No. 787 (2022).